beezly/Vela/README.md

 Most of the other options out there for doing LED FX were great for that, but limited in many other ways.
 I decided to take a stab at integrating the two together.

 I initially looked at just expanding what was there by directly adding more FX to Tasmota, but I fell down the rabbithole of wanting to do some audio visualization as well.
 I stumbled across a nice existing base for this with the [Reactive Audio Strip](https://github.com/scottlawsonbc/audio-reactive-led-strip)/[Systematic-LEDs](https://github.com/not-matt/Systematic-LEDs) work.
 I also figured some bias lighting/Ambilight style backlighting effects would be nice to have.
 None of the existing solutions here I could find are Windows based and pretty much all of them want you to be running off a raspberry pi (which I'm not).
-I decided to try out just doing my own traslation in the existing python audio visualizer core.
+I decided to try out just doing my own version in the existing python audio visualizer core.
 I haven't used python at all prior to this, so my approach is probably naive and certainly less optimal than it could otherwise be, but it works for my purposes.

 Could I have just used a seperate pi here for the strips doing backlighting and ditched the ESP8266?
 Sure, but it's fun to have them all be able to sync up for audio and all have the same general functionality.